 Low amniotic fluid can prevent a baby from properly developing muscles, limbs, lungs, and affect the digestive system.

-Most cases of excess amniotic fluid are mild and do not cause problems.
-In some rare cases, too much amniotic fluid can cause premature rupture of amniotic membranes, placental abruption, preterm labor and delivery, or postpartum hemorrhage.
+Most cases of excess amniotic fluid are mild and don’t cause problems.
+In rare cases, too much amniotic fluid can cause:

 An absence or excess of fluids is usually detected during the second trimester when the fetus begins to practice breathing and sucks in amniotic fluid.
 For those with too little amniotic fluid, saline solution may be pumped into the amniotic sac to help reduce the risk of compression or injury to the child’s organs during delivery.

-Preeclampsia is a condition marked by high blood pressure and high protein count in a woman’s urine.
-Doctors are not sure what causes preeclampsia.
-Preeclampsia can range from mild to severe—in serious cases, symptoms may include:
+Preeclampsia is a condition marked by high blood pressure and high protein levels in a woman’s urine.
+Through it commonly develops in later pregnancy, after 20 weeks gestation, it can develop earlier in the pregnancy, or even postpartum.
+Doctors are not sure what causes preeclampsia, and it can range from mild to severe.
+In serious cases, symptoms may include:

 - severe headaches